 - It is easier to make small purchases.
 The Visa card is accepted virtually anywhere.

 - The cardholder may make purchases as needed.
 There are no delays associated with processing a purchase order.

 - No Petty Cash / No Personal Cash / No Requisitions

 - Complete transaction reporting is provided every month to the cardholder.
 Each cardholder receives a monthly statement.

-- Transactions can be viewed/modified on PACS system.
+- Transactions can be viewed in WORKS system.

-- The State of North Carolina has authorized the University with a tax exemption number.
+- The State of North Carolina has designated the University as Sales Tax Exempt and issued a tax exemption number.
 This exemption number constitutes authority for vendors not to charge North Carolina sales and use tax on sales to the university.

 Cardholder PoliciesLimitations Specific To Your Card

 The following limits have been assigned to your purchasing card:

 1. Single transaction limit of $2,500 (over w/special approval).